 Application: GUD RA

-Thank you for your interest in applying to be a Resident Advisor (RA) for Family and Graduate Housing in the Graduate Upper-Division (GUD) Halls–Sherman and Daniels!
-The information on this page will help you to navigate the process.
+Thanks for your interest in applying to be a Resident Advisor (RA) for Family and Graduate Housing in the Graduate Upper-Division (GUD) Halls–Sherman and Daniels!
+This information will help navigate the process.

 Once you’ve reviewed the information, you may email us at firstname.lastname@example.org with any additional questions.